TYPO3/tailor/README.md

 # Tailor

 Tailor is a CLI application to help you maintain your extensions.
-Tailor talks with the TER REST API and enables you to register new keys, update extension information and publish new versions to the [extension repository][ter].
+Tailor talks with the [TER REST API][rest-api] and enables you to register new keys, update extension information and publish new versions to the [extension repository][ter].

 ## Prerequisites

-The TER REST API can be accessed providing a personal access token.
+The [TER REST API][rest-api] can be accessed providing a personal access token.
 You can create such token either on [https://extensions.typo3.org/][ter] after you've logged in, or directly using Tailor.

 **Note:** To create an access token with Tailor, you have to add your TYPO3.org credentials (see below).
 Even if it is possible to execute